what is AWS Elastic Block Store (EBS)?

 This type of storage is persistent.
 When we stop or reboot our instance, we will not lose our instance data.
 Instance data will only lose in this form when we terminate our instance.
 This storage connects through the AWS network.
 If we add or fetch data in the EBS, then this will work through the AWS network.
 So, this storage is slower than Instance storage.
 EBS volume can attach to a single EC2 Instance at a time.

-It is directly attached to the instance; this storage is faster than the AWS Elastic Block Store (EBS) storage.
+It is directly attached to the instance; this storage is faster than the EBS storage.
 Limited 10GB of data is required in each device.
 It is also Ephemeral Storage (Non-Persistent).
 It means if we stop or terminate our instance, we will automatically lose our OS and Storage; that’s why we do not usually use this storage.
 We use it only in the reboot instance (our data is not lost).

 How to Take and Share AWS EBS Snapshot